 Initiative is action in the absence of orders — and that’s precisely what is expected.
 As the Marines say, “adapt and overcome.”
 The plan may have been lost, but if we understand what needs to be accomplished, we can find a way.
 There’s a business lesson in this philosophy for empowering our employees with deviating from the plan.

 Curating content on social media isn’t a part-time job.

 An army on the move needs sustainment.
 Food.
 Water.
 Fuel.
 Bullets.
 Amateurs talk about tactics, as the cliche goes, experts talk logistics.
 Arguably such a mistake turned the battle for the doughboys in World War II.
 Hitler overstretched and stressed his supply chain.
 He gambled and lost.
-Patten exploited the mistake with a relentless drive.
+Patten exploited the mistake at the seam.